What personal information do I (Jennifer O'Sullivan) collect from the people that visit my blog or website?

 Yes.
 Cookies are small files that a site or its service provider transfers to your computer's hard drive through your Web browser (if you allow) that enables the site's or service provider's systems to recognize your browser and capture and remember certain information.

-I use Google Analytics cookies to track website traffic.
+I use Plausible Analytics cookies to track website traffic.
 I used to use the Facebook pixel for marketing purposes, but I no longer do so.
 However, some old pages on my website may still contain their code, but it's inactive.